 It could be delivered whether or not the main power grid is up or the transmission towers are down.
 A microgrid.

-If the government paid Manheim a flat fee for each grid-tied vehicle, (rotated out by Manheim), would that make sense?
-Probably not.
-But SOME kind of arrangement MAY make economic sense for all parties.
+If the BPA and Manheim did a deal for resilency, wouldn’t that make sense?
+SOME kind of arrangement MAY benefit all parties.

 Manheim’s installation covers 16,500 square feet and generates 200 Kilowatts.
 That’s about one tenth the size of the Oregon Convention Center solar installation which covers over 160,000 square feet using more than 6,500 panels on their roof.
 OCC’s two-megawatt system cost $2 million, with $500,000 coming from a grant from Pacific Power’s Blue Sky energy program, and an additional $200,000 supplied by the Energy Trust of Oregon.
 It might feed a 10 MegaWatt/hr battery farm in the nearby SE substation.

-It’s all about the cost of electricity and inexpensive energy storage for solar and wind.
+It’s all about the cost of electricity and inexpensive energy storage.
 The Infomart data center in Hillsboro sources cheaper BPA power from the Keeler substation.
 Google, Facebook, Amazon, Apple, and others contracted for 3.5 GW of renewable power in 2015, much of it solar and wind.

 Here’s a microgrid plan for Hayden Island (pdf).
 It would use Manheim’s solar array and grid-tied electric vehicles to provide electrical resiliency.
 Manheim, PGE and Hayden Island may all benefit with the proper approach.